-UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, DC 20549
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, DC 20549 Form 10-K

-Form 1 .0-K (MARK ONE) ✓ ANNUAL REPORT PURSUAN • ) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended Novemb • OR ☐ TRANSITION REPORT PURSI For the transition period from JANT TO SECTION 13 OR to 15(d) OF THE SECURIT TIES EXCHANGE ACT OF 1934 Broadco m Inc. Delaware 1320 Ridder Park Drive 001-38449 35-2617337 (State or Other Jurisdiction of San Jose, CA 95131-2313 (Commission File (I.R.S.
-Employer Identification No.) Incorporation or Organization) (408) 4 33-8000 Number) (Exact Name of Registrant a Address of Principal Registrant's Telephone Numl Executive Offices Se ecurities registered pursuant to Section 12(b) of the Ac t: Title of Each Class Trading Symbol(s) Name of Each Exchange on Which Registered Common Stock, \$0.001 par value AVGO • The NASDAQ Global Select Market 8.00% Mandatory Convertible Preferred Stock, Se AVGOP The NASDAQ Global Select Market Securities registered pursuant to Secti on 12(g) of the Act: None Indicate by check mark if the registrant is a well-know n seasoned issuer, as defined n Rule 405 of the Securities s Act.
-Yes ☑ No □ Indicate by check mark if the registrant is not required to file reports pursuant to Sec ion 13 or Section 15(d) of t he Act.
-Yes □ No ☑ Indicate by check mark whether the registrant (1) has preceding 12 months (or for such shorter period that the re 90 days.
-Yes $\square$ No $\square$ Indicate by check mark whether the registrant has sul submitted and posted pursuant to Rule 405 of Regulation required to submit and post such files).
-Yes $\square$ No $\square$ Indicate by check mark whether the registrant is a large growth company.
-See the definitions of "large accelerated" -
+(MARK ONE)

+ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended November 3, 2019

+OR

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to

+Delaware

+1320 Ridder Park Drive

+001-38449

+35-2617337

+(State or Other Jurisdiction of Incorporation or Organization)

+San Jose, CA 95131-2313 (408) 433-8000

+(Commission File Number)

+(I.R.S.
+Employer Identification No.)

+(Exact Name of Registrant as Specified in Its Charter Address of Principal Executive Offices Registrant's Telephone Number, Including Area Code)

+(State or Other Jurisdiction No.)

+(I.R.S.
+Employer Identification No.)

+Securities registered pursuant to Section 12(b) of the Act:

+Title of Each Class Trading Symbol(s) Name of Each Exchange on Which Registered Common Stock, \$0.001 par value AVGO The NASDAQ Global Select Market 8.00% Mandatory Convertible Preferred Stock, Series A, \$0.001 par value AVGOP The NASDAQ Global Select Market

+Securities registered pursuant to Section 12(g) of the Act: None

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes 🗵 No 🗆

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes 🗆 No 🗵

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes $\square$ No $\square$

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T ( $\S$ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes $\square$ No $\square$

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+(Check one):

-Exchange Act.
-(Check one): Large accelerated filer $\Box$ Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company (Do not check if a smaller
+Large accelerated filer $\square$ Accelerated filer $\square$ Non-accelerated filer $\square$ Smaller reporting company $\square$ Emerging growth company $\square$ (Do not check if a smaller reporting company)

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes $\ \square$ No $\ \square$
+Yes 🗆 No 🗹